Kristina01111000/Drws_site/README.md

 TO do in future:
 	- Come up with a prompt for the chat page for all lessons, not too long
 	- Make chats for other people that sound good, 2 to 3 people
-	- make quizzes for each lesson
+	- make quizzes for each lesson need to do lesson 2 and 3

 Notes: